rakhadjo/scp-scraper/README.md

 # SCP Foundation Web Scraper
 This is a web scraper for the SCP Wikidot website for SCP entities.
-Returns them in a JSON format (see schema below)
+Returns them in a JSON format (see schema below).
+To be used in tandem with my personal scp-api but feel free.

+### TODO Next:
+- Scrape the authors names and credits as well
+- Add procedure to collect all addendums and documents to be stored in different json

 ### Requirements
 - Jupyter Notebook (or Python should be fine)